wuest/minitest-proptest/README.md

 ## Built-in Types

-The following types are provided by `minitest-proptest`:
+The following types are provided by Minitest-Proptest:

 * Unbounded `Integer`
 * Unsigned Integers